ColumbiaPythonUsersGroup/MeetingMinutes/README.md

 git push origin master
 ```

 ## Python Challenge
 Link: [Python Challenge](www.pythonchallenge.com)(www.pythonchallenge.com)

-Anthony suggested python challenge as a good way to get acquainted with the language.
+aAnthony suggested python challenge as a good way to get acquainted with the language.
 Great idea!
 Check it out above.
 Use Python to solve the problems.
 If you get stuck, let us know!